cta-observatory/ctapipe_io_magic/README.md

 - v0.2.0: Unification of data and MC reading
 - v0.2.1: Monitoring data (Dead pixel and pedestal information)
 - v0.2.2: Added MC Header info
+- v0.2.3: Solve issue when interpolating information from drive reports, causing crashes when using pointing information in astropy SkyCoord objects.
+Make the reader faster when searching for ids of mono and stereo events